Insubric/steepest_paths_tool/README.md

 In particular all the dynamic link libraries (.dll) consituting the SpatiaLite extension module (e.g., "mod_spatialite.dll", "libcrypto-3-x64.dll", "libsqlite3-0.dll", "libgeos.dll", "libproj_9_2.dll") must be available in a folder which then will be included among the environment variables of the R session (see "Special requirements" section in the main R script).

 All these .dll files can be downloaded as MS Windows binaries from the [Gaia-SINS](https://www.gaia-gis.it/gaia-sins) federated projects home-page.
-See the content of the "mod_spatialite-5.1.0-win-amd64.7z" compressed archive file (vers.
+See for instance the content of the "mod_spatialite-5.1.0-win-amd64.7z" compressed archive file (vers.
 2023-08-05).
 This SpatiaLite extension module is a pure loadable module lacking any explicit SQLite3 dependency (see the specific [web page](https://www.gaia-gis.it/fossil/libspatialite/wiki?name=mod_spatialite) in Gaia-SINS for further explanations).

 Contact
 ----------------------